 Associated care team

-The most common place of work for a L&D nurse is an acute care hospital.
+The most commonplace of work for an L&D nurse is an acute care hospital.
 Many hospitals have units specifically for the pregnant population.
-In one of these units, L&D nurses may find themselves working in triage rooms, antepartum rooms, the operating room, the labor room, the infant nursery or the postpartum rooms.
-Shifts are commonly 8-hours, 10-hours or 12-hours.
-If a nurse does not work in a maternity specific unit, they may find that they float around the hospital, working with both pregnant patients and non-pregnant patients.
+In one of these units, L&D nurses may find themselves working in triage rooms, antepartum rooms, the operating room, the labor room, the infant nursery, or the postpartum rooms.
+Shifts are commonly 8-hours, 10-hours, or 12-hours.
+If a nurse does not work in a maternity-specific unit, they may find that they float around the hospital, working with both pregnant patients and non-pregnant patients.

 Per the U.S. Bureau of Labor Statistics (BLS), the 2018 median pay for a registered nurse was $71,730/year.
 The BLS also expects the demand for nurses to grow at a rate of 12% (through 2028), which is much faster than the average for all occupations.
 Note that these numbers are not specific to the L&D specialty, nor do they account for geographical location, nurse level of education, traveling nurses, or any additional credentials or certifications the nurse professional holds.
 Each of these factors can have a significant impact on nurse salary.

-How to become a labor & delivery nurse
+How do you become a labor & delivery nurse?

 Currently, the Institute of Medicine (IOM) has a 2020 goal that 80% of registered nurses (RN) be bachelor’s prepared professionals.
 While the United States continues to work towards that goal, there are currently two common educational paths to professional RN practice.